Cris Collinsworth: Personal life

-Collinsworth earned a juris doctor degree from the University of Cincinnati College of Law in 1991.
+Collinsworth received a juris doctor degree from the University of Cincinnati College of Law in 1991.
 He lives in Fort Thomas, Kentucky, with his wife, Holly (Bankemper) Collinsworth, an attorney, and their four children.
-His son, Austin Collinsworth, is a former football player and team captain at the University of Notre Dame.
-Another son, Jac, also attended Notre Dame and was a features reporter for ESPN's Sunday NFL Countdown before joining his father at NBC, where he is the on-site host for Football Night in America and also hosts NBC's Notre Dame football, NASCAR, and coverage for other big events such as the Indianapolis 500 and Kentucky Derby.
+His son, Austin Collinsworth, is a former football player at the University of Notre Dame.
+Another son, Jac, also attended Notre Dame and was a featured reporter for ESPN's Sunday NFL Countdown before joining his father at NBC, where he is the on-site host for Football Night in America and also hosts NBC's Notre Dame football, NASCAR, and coverage for other big events such as the Indianapolis 500 and Kentucky Derby.

 On March 12, 2011, Collinsworth reportedly was among 83 people rescued from Jeff Ruby's Waterfront restaurant in Covington, Kentucky, when the floating restaurant tore loose from its moorings and began to drift on the Ohio River, only to be stopped by the Brent Spence Bridge that links Ohio to Kentucky.
 Collinsworth also has a steak named after him by the same restaurant.